How Do I Write a White Paper?

-White papers are an excellent way to build a reputation as a thought leader in any industry.
-By definition, a white paper is a "persuasive, authoritative, in-depth report" that addresses a specific topic, presenting an issue and explaining the unique and impactful way your brand, product, service, or a tool in your industry has sought to solve it.
+White papers are an amazing way to build a reputation as a thought leader in your industry.
+By definition, this content type is a "persuasive, authoritative, in-depth report" that addresses a specific topic.
+Use it to present a problem and explain the unique way your brand can solve it.

-If you have never written a white paper before, the process can seem intimidating.
-After all, a white paper is considered extremely in-depth and accurate, often technical in nature, so the process of creating one may feel daunting.
-However, the many benefits of producing a high-quality white paper far outweigh the challenges.
-So, let's dive into the writing process.
+If you’ve never written a white paper before, the process can seem a little intimidating.
+However, the benefits of producing a high-quality white paper in your content marketing strategy far outweigh the challenges.
+It's time to dive into the methodology of it all.

 Identify a Pain Point

 The key power of a white paper is that it digs deep into a significant and specific pain point that your audience is experiencing.
 Therefore, the first step in writing a white paper is identifying a pain point that's worth covering.
 Ideally, the pain point you identify will relate to your brand's experience, enabling you to offer unique insight into a solution for the audience's pain point.

 White papers typically:

 - Discuss the results of a survey or study you have conducted regarding the pain point, giving readers more information to address or understand it.

 - Assemble unique case studies into how a given party solved the pain point in question.

 - Detail a unique process or procedure regarding the pain point, its impact, and how it was overcome.

 Writing a typical blog article includes research and fact-checking.
 However, white papers often include original research that readers can’t find anywhere else.
 That makes this content type extremely valuable for audiences.
 While research is expensive, it improves the credibility and authority of the information included in your white paper.